dfluckiger/AMM-Diffraction-Grating-Analysis/README.md

 3. Free parameters (tuning) are found in root-polishing rootYasmin.m which control root resolution, number of iterations, root location failure limits.
 These limits are currently hard-wired, but experimentation is encouraged to find optimal values, which likely depend on grating layer parameters.

 ## Short description of the scripts and files
 -[DC sweepCWA_AMM_51modes_A.mp4]DC sweepCWA_AMM_51modes_X.mp4 - Animation of couple wave (CWA) DC sweep with N=51 orders, CWA roots show as red stars, AMM true roots as green circles.
-There are four segments (A, B, C, D) to cover the full sweep.
+There are four segments (A, B, C, D) to cover the full sweep

--[DC sweepCWA_AMM_201modes_A.mp4]DC sweepCWA_AMM_201modes_X.mp4 - Animation of couple wave (CWA) DC sweep compared with AMM with N = 2011, shows both anomalies and omissions of roots (X = A,B,C,D; break up sweep to 4 segments).
+-[DC sweepCWA_AMM_201modes_A.mp4]DC sweepCWA_AMM_201modes_X.mp4 - Animation of couple wave (CWA) DC sweep compared with AMM with N = 2011, shows both anomalies and omissions of roots (X = A,B,C,D; break up sweep to 4 segments)

--[AMM_mainDCSweep.m]AMM_mainDCSweep.m - AMM DC sweep of single layer, two region grating -[AMM_mainLambdaSweep.m]AMM_mainLambdaSweep.m - AMM wavelength sweep, multilayer-blaze profile in aluminum (high MP required for first few roots)
+-[AMM_mainDCSweep.m]AMM_mainDCSweep.m - AMM DC sweep of single layer, two region grating

+-[AMM_mainLambdaSweep.m]AMM_mainLambdaSweep.m - AMM wavelength sweep, multilayer-blaze profile in aluminum (high MP required for first few roots)

--[AMM_mainThetaSweep.m]AMM_mainThetaSweep.m - AMM theta sweep (angle of incidence), multilayer-blaze profile in glass -[BoundaryMatrix.m]BoundaryMatrix.m - Construct the boundary condition matrix for all layers, as each layer is solved for -[dEigEq.m]dEigEq.m - Solve for the derivative (with respect to mu) of the eigenvalue equation -[Drude.m]Drude.m -	Drude model of the index of refraction for several metals -[EigEq.m]EigEq.m -	Solve the eigenvalue equation at some mu give the layer grating parameters -[FindNextNode.m]FindNextNode.m - Part of the GRPF root finding algorithm,  finds the next node in the candidate boundary creation process
+-[AMM_mainThetaSweep.m]AMM_mainThetaSweep.m - AMM theta sweep (angle of incidence), multilayer-blaze profile in glass

+-[BoundaryMatrix.m]BoundaryMatrix.m - Construct the boundary condition matrix for all layers, as each layer is solved for

+-[dEigEq.m]dEigEq.m - Solve for the derivative (with respect to mu) of the eigenvalue equation

+-[Drude.m]Drude.m -	Drude model of the index of refraction for several metals

+-[EigEq.m]EigEq.m -	Solve the eigenvalue equation at some mu give the layer grating parameters

+-[FindNextNode.m]FindNextNode.m - Part of the GRPF root finding algorithm,  finds the next node in the candidate boundary creation process

--[FindRootsGRPF.m]FindRootsGRPF.m - Main driver to find N roots of a layer grating structure -[GRPF.m]GRPF.m - Main entry point of the GRPF algorithm -[plotEigEq.m]plotEigEq.m - Generates a contour plot of the log magnitude of the eigenvalue equation -[QY2x2.m]QY2x2.m -	Solve for the theta and psi, and Field eigenfunctions for a given grating layer structure -[rectdom.m]rectdom.m - Generate the starting nodes of a rectangular region of the complex plane (for GRPF) -[rootYasmin.m]rootYasmin.m -	Solve for a root of the eigeq given a starting point ‘guess’ using 4th order method -[Schott.m]Schott.m - Give index of refraction of a catalogue material according to the Schott formula -[Sellmeier.m]Sellmeier.m - Ggive index of refraction of a catalogue material according to the Sellmeier formula -[TableNK.m]TableNK.m -	Give index of refraction for materials in table form using cubic interpolation between entries -[vinq.m]vinq.m - Rreturns phase quadrant of complex number (used in GRPF) -[zShift.m]zShift.m - Constrains a complex number to remain within a defined rectangle
+-[FindRootsGRPF.m]FindRootsGRPF.m - Main driver to find N roots of a layer grating structure

+-[GRPF.m]GRPF.m - Main entry point of the GRPF algorithm

+-[plotEigEq.m]plotEigEq.m - Generates a contour plot of the log magnitude of the eigenvalue equation

+-[QY2x2.m]QY2x2.m -	Solve for the theta and psi, and Field eigenfunctions for a given grating layer structure

+-[rectdom.m]rectdom.m - Generate the starting nodes of a rectangular region of the complex plane (for GRPF)

+-[rootYasmin.m]rootYasmin.m -	Solve for a root of the eigeq given a starting point ‘guess’ using 4th order method

+-[Schott.m]Schott.m - Give index of refraction of a catalogue material according to the Schott formula

+-[Sellmeier.m]Sellmeier.m - Ggive index of refraction of a catalogue material according to the Sellmeier formula

+-[TableNK.m]TableNK.m -	Give index of refraction for materials in table form using cubic interpolation between entries

+-[vinq.m]vinq.m - Rreturns phase quadrant of complex number (used in GRPF)

+-[zShift.m]zShift.m - Constrains a complex number to remain within a defined rectangle

 ## Additional comments